Kombats12345/Machine-Madness/README.md

 The package was changed from a .zip file to a .rar file.
 I don't know what that'll affect, but I did it anyway.

 The compilation was made using auto-py-to-exe.
 # 1.0.1.1.1
+Modified the readme file.
+# 1.0.1.1.2
+Modified the readme file.
+# 1.0.1.1.3
-Made changes to the readme file and GitHub page.
+Modified the readme file.